jtalib-UM/soil_moisture_regrid_UM/README.md

 Why are these scripts needed?

-When running regional UM simulations bounded by ERA5, it is inconsistent to initialise with ERA5 soil moisture.
-Currently, when outside the Met Office, it is non-trivial to initialise a model with UM fine-resolution soil moisture.
-Our solution has been to source soil moisture from the MetUM operational model, either through running a short low-res. simulation with UM driving data or by accessing UKMO operational files, and then regridding soil moisture ourselves.
-Our validation that we correctly regrid soil moisture has been comparing regridded soil moisture with initial soil moisture when performing a UKMO-driven simulation.
+When running regional UM simulations bounded by ERA5, it is inconsistent to initialise the surface with ERA5 soil moisture.
+Currently, when outside the Met Office, it is non-trivial to initialise a UM simulation with UM fine-resolution soil moisture.
+Our solution has been to source soil moisture from previous MetUM simulations, either through running a short low-res. simulation with UM driving data or by accessing UKMO operational files, and then regridding soil moisture ourselves.
+Our validation that we correctly regrid soil moisture has been through comparing regridded soil moisture with initial soil moisture when performing a UKMO-driven simulation.

 Please note, these scripts are to support other scientists running high-resolution MetUM simulations.
 Please don't hesitate to get in touch if you come across any errors.